iradu89/ClimateChangeNews/README.md

 In this project I learned to:
 - Handle error cases gracefully
 - Update information regularly
-- Do netowrk operations independent of the Activity lifecycle
+- Do network operations independent of the Activity lifecycle